sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗: GM Move
     ----
-    ✓: Choose 1 and the foe manages 1 attack power against you | gray progress
+    ✓: Choose 1 and the foe manages 1 Might against you | gray progress
     ----
     ✔: Choose 1 | green progress
     ----